hsgweon/pipits/README.md

 3. **VSEARCH** (<https://github.com/torognes/vsearch>)

    Download a recent version of vsearch (check by visiting their GITHUB page and change the version name below accordingly. v1.10.2 should be stable for PIPITS.)
+Debian package is a little out of date.

    ```
    cd $HOME/pipits